 - Delete the original files after they were encrypted.

 - Create a self-extracting archive, so people who don’t have Password Depot can also decrypt the files.

 - Store the specific file decryption password in the Password Depot password manager.

-I was also able to completely delete files from my PC using File Shredder — meaning the deleted files couldn’t be accessed by hackers using advanced file recovery methods.
+I was also able to completely and permanently delete sensitive files from my PC using File Shredder — meaning the deleted files couldn’t be accessed by hackers using advanced file recovery methods.
 This was useful as I had a few Microsoft Word docs that contained some of my account passwords.
 It was just as easy to erase these files as it was to encrypt them — I right-clicked on the Word doc file, selected Password Depot 12 > Erase, and then clicked Erase on the popup window.

 Panda’s device cleaning tools aren’t the best on the market, but they’re still useful.